There Are Mixed Signals on the Chart for Endeavor Group Holdings Inc. (EDR)

 Sponsored

-As well, it is important to consider EDR stock ratios such as price-to-sales, which is currently 1.80.Likewise, its price to free cash flow for the last twelve months stands at 18.92.
-EDR’s price to book ratio for the most recent quarter was 3.22, resulting in an 5.60 price to cash per share for the period.
+As well, it is important to consider EDR stock ratios such as price-to-sales, which is currently 1.81.Likewise, its price to free cash flow for the last twelve months stands at 44.65.
+EDR’s price to book ratio for the most recent quarter was 3.32, resulting in an 5.63 price to cash per share for the period.

 How does Endeavor Group Holdings Inc. (EDR) stock rate among analysts?
 Buy, sell, or hold?